-Pursuant to section 773(a) of the Act and 19 CFR 351.414(c)(1) and (d), to determine whether Hyosung's sales of the subject merchandise from Korea to the United States were made at less than normal value, we compared the constructed export price (CEP) to the normal value as described in the "Constructed Export Price" and "Normal Value" sections of this memorandum.
+Pursuant to section 773(a) of the Act and 19 CFR 351.414(c)(1) and (d), to determine whether Hyosung's sales of the subject merchandise from Korea to the United States were made at less than normal value, we compared the constructed export price (CEP) to the normal value, as described in the "Constructed Export Price" and "Normal Value" sections of this memorandum.

-Determination of Comparison Method A.
+A. Determination of Comparison Method

 Pursuant to 19 CFR 351.414(b) and (c)(1), Commerce calculates dumping margins by comparing weighted-average normal values to weighted-average export prices (EPs) (or CEPs) (the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
-In antidumping investigations, Commerce examines whether to compare weighted-average normal values with the EPs (or CEPs) of individual sales (i.e., the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(l)(B) of the Act.
-Although section 777A(d)(l)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is analogous to the issue in antidumping investigations.
-15
+In antidumping investigations, Commerce examines whether to compare weighted-average normal values with the EPs (or CEPs) of individual sales (i.e., the average-to-transaction method) as an alternative to the comparison method using an analysis consistent with section 777A(d)(l)(B) of the Act (i.e., the average-to-average method).
+Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is analogous to the issue in antidumping investigations.
+14